On this Page:

 Policy, Labor and Employee Relations Branch

 Manages a comprehensive framework of human capital policies and programs.
 Develops human capital policies and programs for agency-wide implementation.
 Provides overall coordination and integration of substantive human capital policy and program initiatives.
-Evaluates and revises human capital policies and programs, as necessary to assure efficiency and effectiveness.
-Administers the SES program, agencywide.
-Administers contract(s) for salary information.
-Develops, implements, and evaluates results-oriented performance management systems for executives, managers and supervisors, and employees that link with agency and organizational goals.
+Evaluates and revises human capital policies and programs as necessary to assure efficiency and effectiveness.
+Develops, implements, and evaluates results-oriented performance management systems for supervisors, and employees that link with agency and organizational goals.
+Establishes and manages contracts for the agency’s employee assistance program.
 Performs analyses of significant human capital initiatives and potential issues.
 Maintains and fosters relationships with external organizations to become aware of and participate in the formulation of new concepts in strategic human capital management.

 Manages employee and labor relations activities on an agency-wide basis.
 Develops, coordinates, and implements all issues related to labor-management relations, which include negotiating and administering collective bargaining agreements; conducting day-to-day interactions with the employee union; processing of grievances filed under the negotiated grievance procedure, and responding to requests for information.
 Handles all negotiations dealing with the impact and implementation of changes in working conditions affecting members of the bargaining unit, provides training to managers and supervisors on labor relations, and oversees all activities related to the Agency's labor-management partnership.
-Provides guidance, counseling, and training for managers and supervisors with regard to all employee relations issues, which includes, but is not limited to, disciplinary and adverse actions, performance based actions, administrative grievance procedure, prevention of harassment, and general employee conduct and performance issues.
-Maintains and fosters relationships with all appropriate internal offices, including, EDO, OIG, OGC, SBCR, and each Regional Office in order to insure that all sensitive employee matters are handled in an appropriate manner.
-Maintains and fosters relationships with all appropriate external organizations, including the Office of Personnel Management (OPM) and the National Treasury Employees' Union in order to insure that all appropriate statutory, regulatory and Government-wide requirements are met in a timely and quality manner.
+Provides guidance, counseling, and training for managers and supervisors with regard to all employee relations issues, which includes, but is not limited to, disciplinary and adverse actions, performance-based actions, administrative grievance procedure, prevention of harassment, and general employee conduct and performance issues.
+Maintains and fosters relationships with all appropriate internal offices, including, Office of the Executive Director for Operations, Office of the Inspector General, Office of the General Counsel, Office of Small Business and Civil Rights, and each Regional Office in order to ensure that all sensitive employee matters are handled in an appropriate manner.
+Maintains and fosters relationships with all appropriate external organizations, including the Office of Personnel Management and the National Treasury Employees Union in order to ensure that all appropriate statutory, regulatory and Government-wide requirements are met in a timely and quality manner.

 Associate Director for Human Resources Training and Development